Trump Threatens EU with 30% Tariffs Over Trade Agreement Dissatisfaction

 Share this article

-On Saturday, the message came: From and with August 1, the President of the USA, Donald Trump, will introduce 30-percent tariffs on goods from the EU.
+On Saturday, the message came: From August 1, the President of the United States, Donald Trump, will introduce 30-percent tariffs on goods from the EU.

-Trump has previously said that the tariffs can contribute to rebuilding the USA's economy.
-In the letter to the President of the EU Commission, Ursula von der Leyen, which was published on Trump's own platform Truth Social, the President wrote that the USA's trade deficit is a "national security threat".
+Trump has previously said that the tariffs can contribute to rebuilding the US economy.
+In the letter to the President of the EU Commission, Ursula von der Leyen, which was published on Trump's own platform Truth Social, the President wrote that the US trade deficit is a "national security threat".
+The President has also sent a similar letter to Mexico's President Claudia Sheinbaum.

 The President thinks that the agreements should be better, and he sent out those letters to draw a line in the sand.
 We'll see how it develops, says Kevin Hassett to ABC News.

-"The USA has sent us a letter with measures that would come into force if there is no negotiating solution, so we will also extend the cancellation of our countermeasures until the beginning of August", she says.
+"The US has sent us a letter with measures that would come into force if there is no negotiating solution, so we will also extend the suspension of our countermeasures until the beginning of August", she says.

-The EU's current decision to cancel countermeasures would have expired on the night between Monday and Tuesday.
+The EU's current decision to suspend countermeasures would have expired on Monday night.

-On Monday, the USA announced that the deadline for the negotiations on the USA's trade tariffs is extended from July 9 to August 1.
+On Monday, the US announced that the deadline for negotiations on US trade tariffs will be extended from July 9 to August 1.
 On the same day, Trump threatened 14 countries with tariffs of up to 40 percent.

 Loading related articles...